-With the beginning of civilisations and human settlements, the consumption of food by the human population increased and thus, the need to preserve excess foods became essential for survival.
+With the beginning of civilizations and human settlements, the consumption of food by the human population increased and thus, the need to preserve excess foods became essential for survival.
 Since then, many traditional and household methods of food preservation have evolved to limit food spoilage.
 Such as cooking, the addition of spices and fermentation.
 Continue reading 11 Methods of Food Preservation used by Food Industry

 Organ Transplant is a process of picking an organ from one individual and placing it in a different individual, such as a kidney transplant.
-It is generally carried out to replace a diseased organ by a healthy one.
+It is generally carried out to replace a diseased organ with a healthy one.
 The organ transplant may sometimes lead to various complications in the individual receiving that organ.
 These complications are mediated through host body immune responses against antigens of the transplanted organ.
 Continue reading All You Need To Know About Organ Transplant.